 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provided renters some protections that have now expired.
-However, if the tenant lives at a "covered property" and an eviction case is based on nonpayment, the landlord is still required to give a 30-day notice to vacate.
+However, if the tenant lives at a "covered property" and an eviction case is based on nonpayment, the landlord is still required to give a 30-day notice to vacate before filing an eviction case in justice court.
 (There is also a textual argument that the 30-day notice requirement applies to cases that are not for nonpayment, although advocates have had mixed success with that.)
 Full text available at H.R.748 - CARES Act.
 This renter protection is at § 4024(c) of the law.